continuedev/continue/docs/docs/how-to-use-continue.md

 ### Using context from multiple other files

 Similar to how you would make changes manually, focus on one file at a time.
-But if there is key information in other files, highlight those sections of code too
+But if there is key information in other files, highlight those sections of code too to be used as additional context

 ### Tasks with a few steps